wp-plugins/404-error-logger/readme.txt

 I have not tested it with other caching plugins, and there is a high chance that it **will not work** with many of them.
 Most of them will cache the response so that it cannot be logged.

 == Changelog ==

+= 0.4 =
+* Add option to delete all log entries.
+* Link IPs to DuckDuckGo's !whois query

 = 0.3 =
 * Fix the database table to accommodate a large number of entries.